 But know this: it is because we have a medical culture that is not trained to deal with muscle pain, neuromuscular imbalances, and pain signals that women of a variety of medical backgrounds are at risk for heightened acute pain and chronic pain.
 Modern medicine is life-saving but has not been part of the physical medicine conversation.
 There is so much more than what we have been offered!

-And please realize, and this is so important, doctors often inject painful trapezius muscles when those muscles are doing their best to protect you from your forward head posture.
-They do not need to be triggered to “loosen up,”through a Botox injection.
-They need relief through your providing the input that changes the front neck muscles.
+And please realize, and this is so important, doctors often inject painful upper trapezius muscles when these muscles are causing pain because they are overworked.
+They are doing their best to protect you from your forward head posture.
+They do not need to be triggered to “loosen up” through a Botox injection.
+Forcing the upper trapezius muscles into a sudden state of relaxation will leave the tight scalene muscles unchecked.
+The upper trapezius muscles need relief through holistic input: you work on the anterior neck muscles, you stop the chronic pull forward that the trapezius muscles are fighting against.
+You strengthen the lower trapezius muscle and provide the input needed to change the anterior neck muscles, your ribcage, your diaphragm, and your overall posture.
 When you Botox your hurting trapezius muscle, further destabilization is imminent.

 To heal your neck, TMJ, jaw, and shoulder pain, please seek individual advice from practitioners educated to help you use your own body to create healing, health, and wellness.